AgentMC/Sao20/Translate/En/Intro.md

 However, Kirito did not take that strategy, almost all Integrity Knights left the Cathedral, joined the Defense Army and were ordered to enter the Imperial Castles of the four empires.
 In order to conclude this battle with minimal causalities, there was no choice but to capture the four emperors and withdraw the edict.
 Therefore, members of their unit entrusted a big role of breaking into the throne hall into Ronye and Tiese, as they themselves became a decoy and attracted the large number of troops of the Konoe army.

-Today Kirito and Vice-Prime Swordsman Asuna left continuing to defend the Cathedral with a small number of subordinate knights, guards and clerics.
+That day Kirito and Vice-Prime Swordsman Asuna left continuing to defend the Cathedral with a small number of subordinate knights, guards and clerics.
 Even for the most powerful swordsmen in Human World, it was not an easy task to hold the East, West, North and South gates where the four Konoe armies rushed.

 _Discard the decree as soon as possible and put an end to the battle of Northern Centoria._

 Although the words of two people were filled with a determination, the cold and noble face of the man on the throne — the Norlangarth Empire Emperor Krueger Norlangarth VI — did not express any tremor.

 ".......
 A daughter of a lower-class nobleman, whose name I haven’t even herd before, turns her sword against the ruler of hers.
-Even taking this one thing, isn’t is obvious that the Union Conference and those loose rebels are destroying the order and well-being of our Human World?"
+Even taking this one thing, isn’t is obvious that the Union Council and those loose rebels are destroying the order and well-being of our Human World?"

 Having said that with placid face, the emperor lifted the crystal bowl from a small round table placed beside the throne containing deep purple liquid and brought it to his mouth.